 I was once asked to write a piece about apples for a print magazine.
 Seems easy enough, I did grow up on a farm flanked by apple orchards.
-But here’s the problem, I tend to be a bit opinionated about certain things.
-Most issues bring out a very “live and let live” spirt to me, but ask my opinion and I’ll let you.
-For instance, this exchange happened recently:
+But here’s the problem: I tend to be a bit opinionated about certain things.
+Most issues bring out a very “live and let live” spirit in me, but ask my opinion and I’ll tell you.

 “No, those are terrible.”
 I said, in a sympathetic tone.

 “Yes you are, just try them on.
 No one can see the size.”
-They looked great on her, “See, your legs look longer, your toes look smaller and that shoes goes with more things.”
+They looked great on her, “See, your legs look longer, your toes look smaller and that shoe goes with more things.”

 “Oh, wow.
 Thank you.”
 She bought them.
-And to this day I imagine her saying a silent thank you to the girl in the discount clothes store for talking her into buying them every time she gets compliments on her favorite pair of shoes.
+And to this day I imagine her saying a silent thank you to the girl in the discount clothing store for talking her into buying them every time she gets compliments on her favorite pair of shoes.

 I’m going to do this for you right now with apples, like I did for that print magazine.

 Don’t ever, under any circumstance, ever, ever, cook with a Red Delicious apples.
 It’s a giant mistake and your baked goods will suffer.
-Like a vapid 22-year-old in a mini skirt holding a cosmo at a trendy bar, all the good qualities are on the outside.
+Like a vapid 22-year-old in a mini skirt holding a cosmo at a trendy bar: all the good qualities are on the outside.
 Sure they look good, but nothing on the inside is worth the stunning good looks.
 The flesh of a Red Delicious is mushy, mealy, and breaks down during cooking.